radareorg/radare2-book/debugger/intro.md

 There are different backends for many target architectures and operating systems, e.g., GNU/Linux, Windows, MacOS X, (Net,Free,Open)BSD and Solaris.

 Process memory is treated as a plain file.
-All mapped memory pages of a debugged program and its libraries can be read and interpreted as code, data structures etc.
+All mapped memory pages of a debugged program and its libraries can be read and interpreted as code or data structures.

 Communication between radare and the debugger IO layer is wrapped into `system()` calls, which accept a string as an argument, and executes it as a command.
 An answer is then buffered in the output console, its contents can be additionally processed by a script.
 Access to the IO system is achieved with `=!`.
 Most IO plugins provide help with `=!?` or `=!help`.
 For example: